kubevirt/user-guide/docs/network/interfaces_and_networks.md

 documentation](https://github.com/k8snetworkplumbingwg/sriov-network-operator/blob/master/doc/quickstart.md).

 > **Note:** KubeVirt relies on VFIO userspace driver to pass PCI devices
-> into VMI guest.
+> into VM guest.
 Because of that, when configuring SR-IOV operator
 > policies, make sure you define a pool of VF resources that uses
 > `deviceType: vfio-pci`.